o1-labs/proof-systems/arrabiata/README.md

-## Arrabiata - a Nova implementation over the Pasta curve
+## Arrabiata - a recursive zero-knowledge arguments implementation based on folding scheme

 ### Motivation

-This library provides an implementation of the recursive zero-knowledge arguments described in the paper [Nova](https://eprint.iacr.org/2021/370), over the [pasta]() curves and using the IPA polynomial commitment.
+This library provides an implementation of a generic recursive zero-knowledge arguments based on folding schemes (initially defined in [Nova](https://eprint.iacr.org/2021/370)), over the [pasta]() curves and using the IPA polynomial commitment.

-The end goal of this repository is to implement a Nova prover, and have a zkApp on the Mina blockchain verifying the Nova proof*.
+The end goal of this repository is to implement a Nova prover, and have a zkApp on the Mina blockchain verifying the recursive proof*.
 This way, any user can run arbitrarily large computation on their machine, make a proof, and rely on the SNARK workers to verify the proof is correct and include it on-chains.